B.C. Resident Hunting

 A British Columbia resident may only have, and use, one (1) Hunter Number.

 Completion of a hunter safety training course is the primary requirement in advance of obtaining a hunter number.
 In B.C., the Conservation and Outdoor Recreation Education (CORE) course requires about 21 hours of self study and firearm handling practice based upon the CORE manual.
-Information on how to obtain the manual and list of certified examiners is available from Government Agent Offices, MOE, or the British Columbia Wildlife Federation (BCWF) office in Burnaby at 1-888-881-2293.
+Information on how to obtain the manual and list of certified examiners is available from Service BC Offices, MOE, or the British Columbia Wildlife Federation (BCWF) office in Burnaby at 1-888-881-2293.

 If you do not own a firearm and your hunting partner lends you a firearm, as long as he or she provides direct and immediate supervision, you may hunt with that firearm.
 During the hunting season, you must have a hunting licence and a federal firearms licence with you if you are hunting with a firearm, unless you are being supervised.
 The person supervising will need a federal firearms licence.